API Keys

 Info

-To reduce the need to access the everysight server, the SDK persist the glasses certificate.
+To reduce the need to access the Everysight server, the SDK persists the glasses certificate.

 Since the glasses certificate is generated with 30 days expiration, the server access is performed only once in a while.